RTEMS/rtems-docs/user/start/tools.rst

 Install the Tool Suite
 ======================

-You chose an installation prefix and cloned two RTEMS repositories in the previous sections.
-We chose :file:`$HOME/quick-start/rtems/5` as the installation prefix and cloned the repositories in :file:`$HOME/quick-start/src`.
+You have chosen an installation prefix and cloned two RTEMS repositories in the previous sections.
+We have chosen :file:`$HOME/quick-start/rtems/5` as the installation prefix and cloned the repositories in :file:`$HOME/quick-start/src`.